nixworks/public/news/2012/03/2/README.md

 ##### ICC
 ### [The International Criminal Court issues an arrest warrant for Abdelrahim Mohamed Hussein, Sudan's Defence Minister, on war crimes charges in connection to Darfur. ](/news/2012/03/2/the-international-criminal-court-issues-an-arrest-warrant-for-abdelrahim-mohamed-hussein-sudan-s-defence-minister-on-war-crimes-charges-in.md)
-_Context: Abdelrahim Mohamed Hussein, war crimes, ICC, Darfur, Sudan_
+_Context: Darfur, Sudan, Abdelrahim Mohamed Hussein, ICC, war crimes_

 ##### BP
 ### [BP and plaintiffs reach an agreement over compensation for the Deepwater Horizon oil spill in the Gulf of Mexico. ](/news/2012/03/2/bp-and-plaintiffs-reach-an-agreement-over-compensation-for-the-deepwater-horizon-oil-spill-in-the-gulf-of-mexico.md)